devcodepush/Advanced-JS-Exercises/README.md

 ```

 ##### Write a function counterLetters() that takes a string and returns an object representing the character count for each letter.
-Use .reduce to build this object. ex: countLetters('abbcccddddeeeee') => {a:1, b:2, c:3, d:4, e:5}
+Use .reduce to build this object.

 ```javascript
 function counterLetters(str) {